Is your team struggling to keep up with customer requests and complaints during peak season?

 Humans are creatures of habit.

-Lenovo, one of the world’s leading computing device manufacturers, offers after sales service in the form of an application called Lenovo Vantage.
+Lenovo, one of the world’s leading computing device manufacturers, offers after-sales service in the form of an application called Lenovo Vantage.

-Ninety days of complementary technical support are provided as well after purchase.
-Apple customers can even extend the warranty period of Apple products by renewing AppleCare.
+Ninety days of complimentary technical support is also provided after purchase.
+Apple customers can even extend the warranty period of their products by purchasing AppleCare coverage.

 Support: being available to address customer queries or complaints on online and offline channels.